On August 25th 2000, Sam Hammam officially acquired control of Cardiff City, and appointed ex-Wimbledon and Wales manager Bobby Gould

 (Manchester City, £700,000), and midfielder Graham Kavanagh

-(Stoke City, £1 million) notable acquisitions.
+(Stoke City, £1 million) all notable acquisitions.

 Alan Cork was officially named manager in June 2001 and Bobby Gould left.
 Former Carlisle manager Ian Atkins